moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 - Command Line Ready, you can call it from online, heres an example of installing a launcher ``` /bin/bash -c 'curl -Ls https://raw.githubusercontent.com/moraroy/NonSteamLaunchers-On-Steam-Deck/main/NonSteamLaunchers.sh | nohup /bin/bash -s -- "Epic Games"' ```

-- Supports ChimeraOS, Nobara and Arch Linux as well as any KDE Environments such as this opensuse - tumbleweed - wayland
+- Supports Bazzite, ChimeraOS, Nobara and Arch Linux as well as any KDE Environments such as this opensuse - tumbleweed - wayland

 - RemotePlayWhatever is also bundled with NSL to allow for local and co-op play between non steam games, this is created by m4Engi, here is the repo [here](https://github.com/m4dEngi/RemotePlayWhatever)